defold/extension-ironsource/README.md

-# AdMob Extension for Defold
+# IronSource Extension for Defold

 Defold [native extension](https://www.defold.com/manuals/extensions/) which provides access to IronSource functionality on Android and iOS.